 “So many colleagues and friends sought her counsel and support during rough times and her companionship in moments of triumph,” Cooper wrote in a remembrance.

 That caring extended to the animal world, Tice and Cooper said, as wounded and stray animals would find their way to Callahan, including an orphaned starling that Callahan carried in a fanny pack and fed during faculty meetings.

 Lexington has changed greatly since Callahan moved here in 1986.
 It gets high national marks for LGBTQ-friendly policies, according to the Human Rights Campaign.
-The Lexington History Museum is hosting an exhibit at the Downtown Arts Center about the history of the Fairness Ordinance throughout June, which is Pride Month, and the Pride Festival will fill the courthouse square on June 28 and 29.
+The Lexington History Museum is hosting an exhibit at the Lexington Public Library about the history of the Fairness Ordinance throughout July 19, and the Pride Festival will fill the courthouse square on June 28 and 29.
 Our community supports non-profits such as JustFundKy, which highlights LGBTQ achievement and the Faulkner Morgan Archive, which researches Lexington and Kentucky’s rich LGBTQ history.

 It’s much too soon to be complacent.
 Kentucky still has no statewide fairness ordinance, nor has it banned conversion therapy.
 Any Google search can find plenty of examples of every day discrimination against LGBTQ citizens.
 The Trump/Pence administration is attempting and in some cases, succeeding in reversing gains in adoption and transgender rights.

 But there is cause for optimism.
 Fayette Circuit Judge Ernesto Scorsone, one of the co-founders of JustFundKY, compares homophobia to those enormous ice sculptures at a hotel banquet.
 “It eventually melts away,” he said.
 “Sometimes people turn down the temperature to slow the melting.
 Joan turned up the heat.”